 Health insurance is a contract between you and your insurance company.
 It is best if you know which services your insurance will cover before you receive care.
 That way, there are no surprises for either of us.
-If you are not sure about your coverage, please contact your insurance company to verify parameters of coverage, including the differences in benefits for “in network” and “out of network” providers as well as gaining an understanding of your policy’s particulars including deductibles, copayments, and coinsurance.
+If you are not sure about your coverage, please contact your insurance company to verify parameters of coverage, including whether or not you have naturopathic benefits, the differences in benefits for “in network” and “out of network” providers, as well as gaining an understanding of your policy’s particulars including deductibles, copayments, and coinsurance.

-Dr. Milkis is currently contracted with Regence Insurance Company as a Preferred Provider.
+Dr. Milkis is currently contracted with Regence BlueShield Insurance as a Preferred Provider.
 If you are using Regence Insurance, Dr. Milkis agrees to bill Regence on your behalf.
-You would be responsible for all copayments and coinsurance costs.
+You would be responsible for all copayments, coinsurance costs, and meeting your deductible.

 Personal Injury Protection/PIP – Dr. Milkis would be happy to work with you on this and will bill your PIP insurance provider directly for services rendered.
 Note that this would not include medication or supplement prescriptions.

-Please be aware that Dr. Milkis is not contracted with any other insurance companies or plans beyond Regence.
-As such, we do not bill any other insurance plan directly and our services would be considered “out of network”.
+Please be aware that at this time, Dr. Milkis is not contracted with any other insurance companies or plans beyond Regence.
+As such, we can not bill any other insurance plan directly and our services would be considered “out of network”.

 Payment is expected at the time of service unless insurance is being billed as specified above, or other arrangements are made.
 We accept cash, checks, debit cards, and credit cards.
 Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA) can be used for payment as our services should qualify under these plans.
 We do recommend you check with your plan administrator to verify this in your individual case.